 Joel Hodgson and the bots on KTMA in 1988

 I accidentally discovered Mystery Science Theater 3000 during its initial run on local Twin Cities channel KTMA-23 in 1988.
-It was very strange—and funny.
+It was very strange—and very funny.
 Some guys seemed to be talking—cracking jokes—during some awful movie.
 You could see their silhouettes at the bottom of the screen.

 This was in the early days of my relationship with my partner, Pat.
 We were the kind of couple who went to a Rocky & Bullwinkle film festival on our first date.
 This show was made for us.
 We were soon tuning in every Sunday night to watch it.
 It was the funniest thing we’d ever seen.
 We became members of the fan club.